byemaxx/MetaX/Docs/MetaX_Cookbook.md

-### Heatmap and Bar Plot
+#### Heatmap and Bar Plot

 <img src="./MetaX_Cookbook.assets/basic_stats_heatmap.png" >

-- **Select items (Taxa, Function, Taxa-Func, and Peptide) to plot:**
-  - Add **All Taxa**, or select one we are interested in.
+Select Taxa, Function, Taxa-Function, Peptide, or Protein items and add them to the plotting list.
+Use **Add All** only when the resulting figure will remain readable.

+The focused item list is shared by more than the heatmap and bar plot buttons:

+- **Plot PCA** compares the abundance profiles of only the selected biological items; enable **3D PCA** in its settings when at least three items are available.
+- **UpSet** summarizes intersections among the selected items, groups, or samples.
+- **Plot Sankey** is available for compatible Taxa and Taxa-Function selections.
+- **MetaTree** is available for Taxa and Taxa-Function selections when a MetaTree installation directory has been configured under **Dev > Settings**.
+- **Get Table** exports the selected-item matrix used by these plots.

 <img src="./MetaX_Cookbook.assets/add_to_list.png" alt="add_to_list"  />

-- **Add items to Top List:** Select the top items to plot using a statistical method.
+- **Add Top to List:** Rank items by abundance or a completed statistical test and add the selected number of results.

-  - Clicking <u>filter with threshold</u> filters by the adjusted p-value of ANOVA and T-TEST, and by the adjusted p-value and Log2FC of differential expression results from DESeq2 or Limma (configured on the corresponding page).
+  - **Filter with threshold** uses adjusted p-values for ANOVA/T-test and adjusted p-value plus log2 fold-change thresholds for Limma/DESeq2 results.

   <img src="./MetaX_Cookbook.assets/add_top_list.png" alt="add_top_list"  />

-- **Add a list for plotting:**

-  - Make sure one row one item
+- **Add a list:** Paste one item per line to build a reusable focus list.

 <img src="./MetaX_Cookbook.assets/add_a_list.png" alt="add_a_list"  />